personalizedrefrigerator/js-draw/docs/doc-pages/pages/guides/components/custom-components.md

 ## 4. Loading and saving

-Currently, copy-pasting the `ImageInfoComponent` pastes a `StrokeComponent`.
+Currently, copy-pasting the `ExampleComponent` pastes a `StrokeComponent`.
 Let's fix that.

 `js-draw` copies components as SVG.
 As a result, to paste our components correctly, we need to add logic to load from SVG.
 This can be done by creating a {@link js-draw!SVGLoaderPlugin | SVGLoaderPlugin} and including it in the {@link js-draw!EditorSettings | EditorSettings} for a new editor.